 The information contained in grant applications is strictly confidential.
 Do not discuss or reveal names, institutions' project activities, or any other information contained in the applications.
-Because AI generative tools rely upon the submission of substantial information, and because AI users are unable to control where the information they have submitted will be sent, saved, viewed, or used in the future, IMLS explicitly prohibits its peer reviewers from using AI tools to analyze and critique IMLS grant applications.
+Because Al generative tools rely upon the submission of substantial information, and because Al users are unable to control where the information they have submitted will be sent, saved, viewed, or used in the future, IMLS explicitly prohibits its peer reviewers from using Al tools to analyze and critique IMLS grant applications.

 While funded applications become a matter of record, IMLS does not release information about applications that are not funded through our programs, nor do we share peer reviewers' names or other identifiable information.
-You may share that you have served as an IMLS peer reviewer, but do not share details about the program on which you are working or the applications you are considering.
+You may share that you have served as an IMLS peer reviewer, but do not share details about the program in which you're working or the applications you're considering.
 This applies to communications that are in person, in email, and through all forms of social media.